thewhiterabbit/Deploy_Saleor/README.md

 <h3>Contribution</h3>
 <p>If you want to contribute to this script set, please clone the repository, make your desired upgrades, updates, or fixes, and submit a pull request with documentatiomn of your upgrades, updates, or fixes.
 Your contributions will be added to a list appended to this readme file and are very much appreciated.</p>

-<h3>Disclaimer</h3>
-<p>Although I have done my best to be as thourogh as I am capable of, there may be some overlooked concerns for security invloving the virtual environment
-, Emperor, or other aspects that are currently outside my scope of knowledge.
-This script set is provided without gurarantee.</p>
 <hr>
 <h3>Install & Dependancy List</h3>
 <h4>deploy-saleor.sh installs...</h4>